zerwuff/homebridge-alphaess/README.md

  - `mqtt_trigger_message_true` :  a static message that is pushed to the mqtt_trigger_topic_true indicating that the trigger is met
  - `mqtt_trigger_topic_false` :  a topic name where a trigger information is pushed to if the trigger condition is not met
  - `mqtt_trigger_message_false` :  a static message that is pushed to the mqtt_trigger_topic_true indicating that the trigger is not met

+##  Tibber is new experimental:

+Provides a new combined trigger that is raised if Alpha or Tibber trigger is fired.
+Also, rendering for that trigger is possible.